pratikPhadte/EmbeddedAI_FinalProject_UT2025/README.md

 ---

-##  Further Reading & Optimization References
+##  Further Reading & Optimization References (Not Compulsory to follow these, you may explore on your own)

 | Topic | Resource |
 |-------|-----------|